-- (7) Items concerning relevant employees in the case of requests from Audit & Supervisory Board Members for the deployment of the Bank's employees to support the role of Audit & Supervisory Board Members
+(7) Items concerning relevant employees in the case of requests from Audit & Supervisory Board Members for the deployment of the Bank's employees to support the role of Audit & Supervisory Board Members

 The Bank shall install the Audit & Supervisory Board Members' Office and deploy employees dedicated for the Audit & Supervisory Board Members' Office to support the role of Audit & Supervisory Board Members.
-In addition, the Directors shall, when requested by Audit & Supervisory Board Members, have employees assist with audit operations. - (8) Items concerning the independence from the Directors of the Bank's employees dedicated to the Audit & Supervisory Board Members' Office
+In addition, the Directors shall, when requested by Audit & Supervisory Board Members, have employees assist with audit operations.

+(8) Items concerning the independence from the Directors of the Bank's employees dedicated to the Audit & Supervisory Board Members' Office

-With regard to employees who belong to the Audit & Supervisory Board Members' Office, the officers in charge of Human Resources Division should preliminarily report to, and gain prior approval of, the full-time Audit & Supervisory Board Members concerning personnel transfers, performance evaluations and disciplinary actions.
+With regard to employees dedicated to the Audit & Supervisory Board Members' Office, the officers in charge of Human Resources Division should preliminarily report to, and gain prior approval of, the full-time Audit & Supervisory Board Members concerning personnel transfers, performance evaluations and disciplinary actions.

-(9) System for ensuring the effectiveness of directions given by Audit & Supervisory Board Members to the employees supporting the role of the Audit & Supervisory Board Members dedicated employees equipped with the necessary knowledge and abilities, and Audit & Supervisory Board Members shall be given the right to issue orders to such employees.
+(9) System for ensuring the effectiveness of directions given by Audit & Supervisory Board Members to the employees supporting the role of the Audit & Supervisory Board Members

+The Audit & Supervisory Board Members' Office shall be staffed by an appropriate number of dedicated employees equipped with the necessary knowledge and abilities, and Audit & Supervisory Board Members shall be given the right to issue orders to such employees.
 The officers in charge of Human Resources Division should preliminarily report to, and gain prior approval of, the full-time Audit & Supervisory Board Members concerning the personnel transfers, performance evaluations and disciplinary actions for the employees dedicated to the Audit & Supervisory Board Members' Office.
 In addition, such employees are given the authority to investigate the appropriateness of operations and collect necessary information for that purpose.